jamesscottbrown/nvalt-files/README.md

 ### Preview template

-You may also wish to enhance the default template by installing a theme such as [nvalt-prime](https://github.com/bwiggs/nvalt-prime).
+You may also wish to enhance the default template by installing a theme such as dg2's fork of the [nvalt-prime](https://github.com/dg2/nvalt-prime) theme.

 Whether you do this or not, you will need to [set an all-purpose base path](http://brettterpstra.com/2012/09/27/quick-tip-images-in-nvalt/) to the template in order to have images displayed in the preview.
 This path should be to the directory you set in your `.imgdir` file.